yym68686/ChatGPT-Telegram-Bot/README.md

 - I've uploaded a document, but it's not responding based on the content of the document.
 What's going on?

 To use the document question and answer feature, you must first enable the history record.
-You can turn on the history record through the `/info` command, or by setting the environment variable `PASS_HISTORY` to `True` to enable the history record by default.
+You can turn on the history record through the `/info` command, or by setting the environment variable `PASS_HISTORY` to be greater than to 2 to enable the history record by default.
 Please note that enabling the history record will incur additional costs, so this project does not enable the history record by default.
 This means that the question and answer feature cannot be used under the default settings.
 Before using this feature, you need to manually enable the history record.

 - After setting the `NICK`, there's no response when I @ the bot, and it only replies when the message starts with the nick.
 How can I make it respond to both the nick and @botname?